• Skip to primary navigation

 The King Cake is as much a symbol of Mardi Gras as are the festivities that dominate the Carnival season.
 The King Cake tradition was brought to the area in the early 1700's by Basque settlers to celebrate the Epiphany on January 6.
 Over time, the Epiphany signaled the start of the Carnival season, ending on Fat Tuesday, a.k.a.
 Mardi Gras.

-The traditional Mardi Gras King Cake is a ring of cinnamon roll dough that is topped with an icing.
+The traditional Mardi Gras King Cake is a ring of cinnamon roll dough that is topped with icing.
 It is usually finished off with the Mardi Gras colors of green, yellow, and purple.

 Originally the plastic baby symbolized the baby Jesus.
-Today, it symbolizes luck and prosperity to whomever finds the baby.
-That person has the honor of providing next year’s King Cake or throwing the next Mardi Gras party.
+Today, it symbolizes luck and prosperity to whoever finds the baby.
+That person has the honor of providing next year's King Cake or throwing the next Mardi Gras party.

 King cake with baby.